 Analyze the history of the gold-silver ratio

-Historical gold-silver analysis can help you understand how the ratio has behaved in the past and may offer insights into how it could behave in the future, though as with any investment indicator, it’s not guaranteed.
+Historical gold-silver analysis can help you understand how the ratio has behaved in the past — and may offer insights into how it will shift in the future.

-The historical average gold-silver ratio is roughly 15:1, and the 100-year average is roughly 40:1; these figures are useful long-term averages that can help investors determine the exit from silver to gold, or vice versa.
+The historical average gold-silver ratio is roughly 15:1, and the 100-year average is roughly 40:1.
+These figures are useful long-term averages that can help pinpoint the exit from silver to gold, or vice versa.

-You can use charts and data to help identify long-term and short-term trends, resistance levels and other important indicators that may help you make trading decisions about whether or not it’s the right time to invest in gold or silver.
-However, be sure to consider all of the factors beyond what the ratio tells you before investing, including but not limited to:
+You can use charts and data to identify long-term and short-term trends, resistance levels and other important indicators that may help you make trading decisions about whether or not it’s the right time to invest in gold or silver.
+However, be sure to consider factors beyond what the ratio tells you before investing, such as:

 To learn more, read our guide on what drives the price of precious metals.